sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 As your project evolves some of your example scripts might stop executing properly.
 Sphinx-Gallery assist you in the discovery process of those bugged examples.
-The defaul behavior is to replace the thumbnail of those examples in the gallery with the broken thumbnail.
+The default behavior is to replace the thumbnail of those examples in the gallery with the broken thumbnail.
 That allows you to find with a quick glance of the gallery which examples failed.
-Broken examples remain accessible in the html view of the gallery and the traceback message is written for the failling code block.
+Broken examples remain accessible in the html view of the gallery and the traceback message is written for the failing code block.
 Refer to example :ref:`sphx_glr_auto_examples_plot_raise.py` to view the default behavior.

 An extra functionality of Sphinx-Gallery is the early fail option.
-In this mode the gallery build process breaks as soon as an exeption occurs in the execution of the examples scripts.
-To activate this modality you need to pass a flag at the build process.
+In this mode the gallery build process breaks as soon as an exception occurs in the execution of the examples scripts.
+To activate this behavior you need to pass a flag at the build process.
 It can be done by including in your ``Makefile``::

     html-quick_fail: